-Chris is the inaugural Dean of Graduate Studies, establishing the La Trobe Graduate Research School, and Professor of Physics.
-He has previously held the position of Associate Dean (Research) in the Faculty of Science, Technology and Engineering at La Trobe.
+Chris is the inaugural Pro Vice-Chanellor (Graduate and Global Research), overseeing the La Trobe Graduate Research School and international research portfolio, and Professor of Physics.
+He has previously held the position of Dean of Graduate Studies, and Associate Dean (Research) in the Faculty of Science, Technology and Engineering at La Trobe.

 Chris' research interests are in the area of experimental condensed matter physics, focusing particularly on nanoscale and low-dimensional systems.
 He leads the Diamond Research Group that is engaged in a program of research studying surface engineering and spin transport in diamond using a combination of synchrotron spectroscopy, scanning tunneling microscopy, device fabrication and magnetotransport.

 Diamond Research Group members and current projects:

 Steve Yianni (PhD): Spin transport in diamond - spin injection and detection.

 Manjith Bose (PhD): Hybrid superconducting - 2D surface conducting diamond.

 Kaijian Xing (PhD): Spin electronics in diamond surfaces doped with transition metal oxides